Eau Claire, Wisconsin: History

 In 1916, the University of Wisconsin–Eau Claire was founded, which marked the turn from a mostly lumber production based economy into one centered around manufacturing, education, and healthcare.

 In 1917, Gillette Safety Tire Company built a large factory in Eau Claire along the Eau Claire River less than a mile where the rivers meet.
 The factory mainly created rubber tires and tubing.
 It had about 1,600 workers in 1920, producing almost 500 tires and 500 rubber tubing everyday.
 These numbers have increased every year since it opened in 1917.
 In 1931, United States Rubber Company agreed to purchase Gillette, a sale not completed until 1940 owing to the Great Depression.
 Due to the start of World War II, the US War Department brought the facility in 1942 to use as an ammunition plant.
 At the height of the war effort, the plant had over 6,000 employees.
 Toward the end of the war, the government sold the building back to its original owners, and it was quickly converted back to manufacturing tire products.
 Throughout the decades after the war, the plant received multiple expansions and was renamed Uniroyal in 1967.

 In 1991, Uniroyal, one of the largest factories in Eau Claire at the time, announced it would shutter the facility, ultimately causing 1,358 workers to lose their jobs.
 Although this factory shutdown was detrimental to Eau Claire's economy, the unemployment rate fell from 1991 to 1992.
-Today the building, now named Banbury Place, is used as a small business incubator and leased to existing businesses and organizations.
+Today the complex, now named Banbury Place, is used as a small business incubator and leased to existing businesses and organizations.